Horatio Stockton Howell

 Horatio Stockton Howell (August 14, 1820 – July 1, 1863) was a Union Army chaplain killed in downtown Gettysburg on the first day of the Battle of Gettysburg in the American Civil War.

-Early life

-Howell was born near Trenton, New Jersey, a son of William and Abigail Howell, the fifth of seven children.

-Education

-He graduated from Lafayette College and Union Theological Seminary in New York City.
-He was ordained in 1846.
-His first charge was the Presbyterian Church of East Whiteland, Pennsylvania.
-He married Isabella Grant in 1846.

 Career as minister and teacher

 In 1853 he was called on to serve the Presbyterian Church in the small hamlet of Delaware Water Gap in northeastern Pennsylvania.
 There he also ran a private school for boys.

-Abolitionist

-During the antebellum era, he developed into a devout Unionist and a staunch abolitionist.
-He experienced what he called the "wickedness" of slavery first-hand while stationed in Elkton, Maryland, convincing him that the institution "would reduce to the condition of brutes those whom God had created in his own image and for whom Christ had died."
-He was also influenced by the fiery anti-secession sermons of his mentor, the Reverend James Wilson.

 Military career

-Upon the counsel of his mentor, Howell enlisted as the regimental chaplain of the 90th Pennsylvania Infantry on March 13, 1862, in Philadelphia.